 The Age of Your Roof

 You might not know how old your roof is, especially if you just bought your home.
-But if you do, and its 15-20 years old, it’s definitely time to replace your roof.
+But if you do, and its 15-20 years old, it’s definitely time to replace your roof with a new roof!
 While roof materials are meant to last a long time, they won’t last forever.

 Curled or Buckled Shingles